Numigi/odoo-project-addons/project_material/README.rst

 -----------------
 As member of the group ``Project / User``, I go to the form view of a task.

-I see a ``Material`` containing a table of products to consume for this task.
+I see a ``Consumption`` tab containing a table of products to consume for this task.

 .. image:: static/description/task_material_tab.png